daniel-ehrensperger/uikit/README.md

 ## Usage
-For fast Prototyping and Building Minimal Lovable Products
+For fast Prototyping and Building Minimal Lovable Prototype.